We are currently recruiting!

 We encourage all interested students to learn more about CMR and explore the work done by each of our subteams.

-Recruitment usually occurs at the beginning of fall semester.
+Recruitment usually takes place at the beginning of fall semester.